statisticalbiotechnology/cb2030/qa/linearmodels.md

 1. Is there a benefit in presenting both t-statistic and p-value?
 Because they seem to be describing similar things
  > No, just present *p* value.

+ 1. What test R2 or F is better for assessment linear regression model performance or model fit?
+      > None.
+Normally we use $p$ values.

 ## Questions that we will not be able to discuss during seminar
 1. In order to perform hypothesis testing on the coefficients we use the *t* statistics where a certain measure of t is being calculated.
 How is the value of t is correlated with the p value and how is the p-value calculated in this case?
    > From the text in the textbook I understood that the t-statistics gives a series of values that forms the t-distribution.
 Based on this t-distribution (it becomes normal distribution under certain conditions), this can then be used to get p-values in a conventional manner.
    > LK: I do not get the question or the answer.

 1. From the textbook, the key concepts seem to be:
  A. Definition of simple linear regression
  B. Definition of multiple linear regression
- C. How to estimate the uncertainty in the parameters (β0 and β1) Is there any additional key concept that we should understand?
+ C. How to estimate the uncertainty in the parameters (β0 and β1)
+ Is there any additional key concept that we should understand?
  > Yes, there is.